knowankit/Image-encryption-using-chaos-theory/readme.md

 This project deals with the encryption and decryption of the image using two logistic equation which is iterated in a loop at a certain number of times to genearte distinct value.The generated distinct value is used in key generatioan where it is further used in operations like XORing with the pixels.

 A separate Image analyzer tool is provided to do avarious kinds of analysis on the image.
-Analysis like NPCR,UACI,Correlation coefficient ,RMSE ,Histogram are integrated in this software .
+Analysis like NPCR(Number Of Pixes Changed Rate),UACI(Unified Average Changed Intensity),Correlation coefficient ,RMSE(Root Mean Square Error) ,Histogram are integrated in this software .

 ### Prerequisites